jiho/discr/README.md

 1. Install R from <http://cran.rstudio.com/>

 2. Install software `discuss` depends on
-    - A java JRE from <https://www.java.com/en/download/>
+    - A java JRE to run the image manipulation parts; from <https://www.java.com/en/download/>
-    - The `exif` executable from `libexif` through a package manager (see further down for instructions)
+    - The `exif` executable from `libexif` to extract timestamp from images; installation is usually done through a package manager (see further down for instructions)
+    - ImageMagick (the `convert` executable) to resize images to more manageable sizes; from <http://www.imagemagick.org/> or through a package manager

 3. Install `discuss`.
 To do that, start R and